stephenjohnlimb/ek9/README.md

 together and there aren't that many inconsistencies.

 ### How does it feel?
-If you take a look at any of the [examples](https://www.ek9lang.org/index.html#examples) you can draw your own conclusions.
+If you take a look at any of the examples in the [web site](https://www.ek9lang.org/index.html#examples) or from the [examples source](https://github.com/stephenjohnlimb/ek9/tree/main/src/test/resources/examples); you can draw your own conclusions.
 Is it the language I set out to design; - probably not!
 It is the one I iterated to by trying to balance feature X over feature Y. It does need more contributions from other people now though.